Donders-Institute/bidscoin/docs/workflow.rst

    * Check your json sidecar files of your field maps, in particular see if they have the expected ``IntendedFor``/``B0FieldIdentifier`` values

 .. note::
    * The provenance of the produced BIDS data-sets is stored in the ``[bidsfolder]/code/bidscoin/bidscoiner.log`` file.
-This file is also very useful for debugging / tracking down bidscoin issues
+This file is also very useful for debugging/tracking down bidscoin issues
    * Privacy-sensitive source data samples may be stored in ``[bidsfolder]/code/bidscoin/provenance`` (see the ``-s`` option in the `bidsmapper <./workflow.html#step-1a-running-the-bidsmapper>`__)
    * Small anonymized data snippets are send to the BIDScoin developers to generate usage and error statistics.
 For more information and opt-out run ``bidscoin --tracking show``